Oscar Pistorius ordered to undergo mental evaluation

 Mr Pistorius denies intentionally killing his girlfriend Reeva Steenkamp on Valentine's Day last year.

-He says he accidentally shot her through the toilet door in a state of panic, mistaking the 29-year-old model and law graduate for an intruder.'No choice'
+He says he accidentally shot her through the toilet door in a state of panic, mistaking the 29-year-old model and law graduate for an intruder.

 The BBC's Andrew Harding in court says that Judge Thokozile Masipa's decision caught almost everyone by surprise.